petitnau/algoml/contracts/amm/README.md

 }
 ```

-The function has two parameters, the two tokens that will be traded: `t0` and `t1`.

-To call the function, the creator must send two pay transactions of the assets `t0` and `t1` from them to the escrow.
+To call the function, the creator must deposit seme amount of `t0` and `t1` to the contract.

-The creator must also create a new token with 1'000'000 units (ideally we would want to create an infinite number of tokens, but since this is not possible, we have to choose a big enough value), which will be stored in the escrow account.
-They must also receive some amount of `minted_t` from the escrow.
-The amount of `minted_t` units received is irrelevant, so the creator is free to choose any amount.
+Further, the creator must create a new token (with the highest possible amount of units), which will be stored in the contract.
+In return, the creator receives some amount of the minted token `minted_t` from the contract.
+The actual amount of `minted_t` units received is irrelevant, so the creator is free to choose any amount.

 ## Opting in

-Since the local state is needed to complete any operation, before any user can interact with the AMM, they must first opt into the contract.
+To be able to interact with the AMM, users must first opt into the contract.
+The modifier `Optin` provides joined users with a local state.
 ```java
 OptIn optin() {
     loc.t0_reserved = 0